OpenJobDescription/openjd-specifications/wiki/How-Jobs-Are-Run.md

 * `openjd_env: <var>=<value>` where `<var>` is the string name of an environment variable, and `<value>` is a string.
 This can only be emitted by the **Action** for entering an **Environment**.
 It defines the value of an environment variable for all subsequent **Action**s in the **Session** until the defining **Environment** is exited.
+* `openjd_redacted_env: <var>=<value>` has identical behavior to openjd_env except `<value>` shall be redacted by the application running the action in the emitted stdout line and in any future lines.
+Requires the REDACTED_ENV_VARS extension, however supporting applications must honor the redaction even when the extension is not specified.
 * `openjd_unset_env: <var>` where `<var>` is the string name of an environment variable.
 This can only be emitted by the **Action** for entering an **Environment**.
 This unsets the given environment variable for all subsequent **Action**s in the **Session** until the **Environment** that emitted it is exited.